Board of Trustees

 Peter is a Chartered Accountant who has combined a paid career in the public and charitable sectors with extensive pro bono experience of working in and with charities, particularly law centres, most recently South West London Law Centres and arts focussed charities, most recently the Equity Charitable trust .
 Currently he is Treasurer of the European Network on Statelessness and Amicus.
 In his paid career Peter was, among other things, Financial Controller of the Arts Council, Finance Director of Centrepoint and Budget Manager at the Greater London Authority.

-Lucinda is Development Lead at UnLtd: The Foundation for Social Entrepreneurs, where she leads their work on new partnerships.
-She has an extensive background in development roles for small to medium sized human rights charities.
-Lucinda was previously Head of Fundraising for ECPAT UK (Every Child Protected Against Trafficking) where she increased turnover by 60%.
+Lucinda is Head of Business Development at Big Issue Invest, where she leads on income generation by securing partnerships, developing future programmes, and undertaking strategic planning.
+She is also the SMT lead for inclusion.
+She has an extensive background in high value corporate, statutory and foundation fundraising in the social investment and human rights sectors.
+Lucinda was previously Development Lead at UnLtd, the Foundation for Social Entrepreneurs.
+This followed on from her work as Head of Fundraising for ECPAT UK (Every Child Protected Against Trafficking) where she increased turnover by 60%.
 Prior to this she worked in the national development team of Freedom from Torture and led the fundraising department of the Refugee and Migrant Centre.
 She founded and ran her own social enterprise and has also worked as a fundraising consultant to a range of charities, social enterprises and start-ups.
 She has a postgraduate degree in International Studies from the University of Birmingham and has studied human rights, the law of international organisations and peacekeeping.

 Ian Matthew Kysel